Administration of territory in dynastic China: Yuan dynasty (1271–1368)

 The examination system was revived in 1315 with significant changes during the reign of Ayurbarwada Buyantu Khan.
 The new examination system organized its examinees into regional categories in a way which favored Mongols and severely disadvantaged the Manzi.
-A quota system both for number of candidates and degrees awarded was instituted based on the classification of the four groups, those being the Mongols, (Semu-ren), Han-ren, and Manzi, with further restrictions by province favoring the northeast of the empire (Mongolia) and its vicinities.
+A quota system both for number of candidates and degrees awarded was instituted based on the classification of the four groups, those being the Mongols (and Semu), Han, and Manzi, with further restrictions by province favoring the northeast of the empire (Mongolia) and its vicinities.
 A quota of 300 persons was fixed for provincial examinations with 75 persons from each group.
 The metropolitan exam had a quota of 100 persons with 25 persons from each group.
-Candidates were enrolled on two lists with the Mongols and Semu-ren located on the left and the Han-ren and Manzi on the right.
-Examinations were written in Chinese and based on Confucian and Neo-Confucian texts but the Mongols and Semu-ren received easier questions to answer than the Chinese.
+Candidates were enrolled on two lists with the Mongols and Semu located on the left and the Han and Manzi on the right.
+Examinations were written in Chinese and based on Confucian and Neo-Confucian texts but the Mongols and Semu received easier questions to answer than the Chinese.
 Successful candidates were awarded one of three ranks.
 All graduates were eligible for official appointment.

 Under the revised system the yearly averages for examination degrees awarded was about 21.
-The way in which the four regional categories were divided tended to favor the Mongols, Semu-ren, and Han-ren, despite the Manzi being by far the largest portion of the population.
-The 1290 census figures record some 12,000,000 households (about 48% of the total Yuan population) for South China, versus 2,000,000 North Chinese households, and the populations of Mongols and Semu-ren were both less.
-While South China was technically allotted 75 candidates for each provincial exam, only 28 Han Chinese from South China were included among the 300 candidates, the rest of the South China slots (47) being occupied by resident Mongols or Semu-ren, although 47 "racial South Chinese" who were not residents of South China were approved as candidates.
+The way in which the four regional categories were divided tended to favor the Mongols, Semu, and Han, despite the Manzi being by far the largest portion of the population.
+The 1290 census figures record some 12,000,000 households (about 48% of the total Yuan population) for South China, versus 2,000,000 North Chinese households, and the populations of Mongols and Semu were both less.
+While South China was technically allotted 75 candidates for each provincial exam, only 28 Han Chinese from South China were included among the 300 candidates, the rest of the South China slots (47) being occupied by resident Mongols or Semu, although 47 "racial South Chinese" who were not residents of South China were approved as candidates.

 Recruitment by examination during the Yuan dynasty constituted a very minor part of the Yuan administration.
 Hereditary Mongol nobility formed the elite nucleus of the government.
 Initially the Mongols drew administrators from their subjects but in 1261, attempts were made by Kublai to increase Mongol personnel by ordering the establishment of Mongolian schools to draw officials from.
 The School for the Sons of the State was established in 1271 to give two or three years of training for the sons of Imperial Bodyguards so that they might become suitable for official recruitment.
 Officials serving in the capital were nominally supposed to receive merit ratings every 30 months, for demotion or promotion, but in practice government posts were inherited from father to son.